Visible and valued: a 'stage not age' approach

 During a student’s journey through Junior School, they can choose from a wide range of ‘Passion Projects’ in the form of cocurricular and specialist programs.
 This allows students to celebrate and complement their personal interests and strengths.

 A ‘personalisable’ approach (which sees the student actively engaged in the personalisation process) is not only critical for academic reasons, but also for wellbeing reasons as students are empowered to have choice, are engaged, and achieve success – a far cry from the disengagement that can so often result from a ‘lock-step’ education system.

-Esther Hill, the Dean of Teaching and Learning and Director of Djoowak, the Beyond Boundaries Institute, at All Saints’ College explains how we make learning personalisable for our students
+Esther Hill, the Director of Teaching and Learning and Director of Djoowak, the Beyond Boundaries Institute, at All Saints’ College explains how we make learning personalisable for our students

 In the Senior School, flexible timetabling is another tool that helps us meet the needs of students who require extension, acceleration or just a different kind of program.